IshitaBharadwaj/MI_Image_Captioning/README.md

 ## Project File Structure ##
 Downloaded from dataset:
-Flicker8k_Dataset – Dataset folder which contains 8091 images.
+1. <b> Flicker8k_Dataset </b> – Dataset folder which contains 8091 images.
-Flickr_8k_text – Dataset folder which contains text files and captions of images.
+2. <b>  Flickr_8k_text </b> – Dataset folder which contains text files and captions of images.
-Flickr_8k_text folder/Flickr8k.token.txt - the raw captions of the Flickr8k Dataset .
+3. <b> Flickr_8k_text folder/Flickr8k.token.txt </b>- the raw captions of the Flickr8k Dataset .
 The first column is the ID of the caption which is "image address # caption number"
-Flickr_8k.testImages.txt contains the filenames of the test images.
+4. <b> Flickr_8k.testImages.txt </b> contains the filenames of the test images.
-Flickr_8k.trainImages.txt contains the filenames of the train images.
+5. <b> Flickr_8k.trainImages.txt</b>  contains the filenames of the train images.

 The below files have been created by us while making the project (Can see in  https://drive.google.com/drive/folders/1mTAqh80sZGBnl3b9KBrDev62fO5BR8ux?usp=share_link ).
-Models – It will contain our trained models.
+1. Models – It will contain our trained models.
-Descriptions.txt – This text file contains all image names and their captions after preprocessing.
+2. Descriptions.txt – This text file contains all image names and their captions after preprocessing.
-Features.p – Pickle object that contains an image and their feature vector extracted from the Xception pre-trained CNN model.
+3. Features.p – Pickle object that contains an image and their feature vector extracted from the Xception pre-trained CNN model.
-Tokenizer.p – Contains tokens mapped with an index value.
+4. Tokenizer.p – Contains tokens mapped with an index value. <br>

 Step - wise explanation
 1. First, we import all the necessary packages - string, numpy, pandas, pillow,os, pickle, keras, and tensorflow package
 2. Getting and performing data cleaning